How to Learn Reverse Engineering: A Beginners Step-by-Step Guide

 This is a core skill in reverse engineering for beginners—translating physical components into digital form.

-Now that you have a working digital model, analyze the design:
+Now that you have a working digital model, analyse the design:

 Use this information to improve the part or suggest design upgrades.